diegour1/QDEMDE/README.md

 ## Density estimation dataset

-The two-dimensional density estimation datasets can be downloaded from,
+The two-dimensional density estimation datasets can be downloaded the following link:

 - https://zenodo.org/records/7822851